Everyone knows the problem: an ugly stain spoils your suit trousers or jacket.

 -

 First, you should check the suit for stains.
-These can be removed with a lint-free cloth, such as a microfiber cloth, and then moistened with a solution of water and gall soap, for example.
-But please don't rub or scrub.
-The virgin wool will take offense.
+These can be moistened in advance with a lint-free cloth, such as a microfiber cloth, and a water-bile soap solution, for example.
+But please do not rub or rub.
+The new wool will resent this.

 -

-Now comes the actual washing process, which begins with filling a small washing tub.
+Now comes the actual washing procedure, which begins with filling a small washing tub.
 The water should be lukewarm.
-The wool detergent is completely dissolved in it.
+The wool detergent should be completely dissolved in it.
 The suit is then soaked in the solution.
-However, you should avoid soaking for long periods.
+However, you should avoid prolonged soaking.

 -

-The water must then be drained and the suit rinsed several times with clean water until the detergent is completely rinsed out.
+The water must then be drained and the suit rinsed several times with clear water until the detergent has been completely rinsed out.

 -

-Wrap the washed garment in a terry cloth towel and gently squeeze out the water.
-Don't make the mistake of wringing the garment out.
+The washed garment should now be wrapped in a terry towel and the water carefully squeezed out.
+However, do not make the mistake of wringing out the clothes.

 Washing program in the washing machine

-Today's washing machines also have washing programs that are specifically tailored to the needs of individual fabrics and fibers.
+Today's washing machines also have washing programs that are specially tailored to the needs of individual fabrics and fibres.

 -

-Before putting the clothes in the washing drum, they should be closed so that they retain their shape.
+Before loading the garments into the washing drum, they should be closed so that they retain their shape.

 -

-When washing in the washing machine, you should put a maximum of three items into the drum per wash cycle to avoid damaging the suit fabric.
+When washing in the washing machine, you should only put a maximum of three items in the drum per wash cycle so as not to damage the suit fabric.

 -

-The washing program that is now selected should have a high water level, low spin speeds in the range of less than 600 per minute and a washing temperature of no more than 30 degrees Celsius.
+The washing program that is now selected should have a high water level, low spin speeds of less than 600 per minute and a maximum washing temperature of 30 degrees Celsius.

 -

-The suit should be removed from the washing machine immediately after spinning to prevent it from creasing.
+The suit should be removed from the machine immediately after spinning to prevent creasing.

 Never put your suit in the dryer

-To keep your suit or trousers in shape and prevent wrinkles, please note the following when drying:
+To ensure that your suit or your trousers stay in shape and do not crease, you should observe the following when drying them:

 -

-Tumble drying is not suitable for suits and trousers.
+Drying in a tumble dryer is not suitable for suits and pants.
 The corresponding symbol on the garment label is therefore crossed out.

 -

 You should hang your jacket and trousers separately.
-The jacket hanger should have wide, curved edges to allow the shoulder pads to retain their shape.
-Suit trousers should be dried on a towel on a clothes rack, ideally lying on top of one.
+The hanger for the jacket should have wide curves on the outside so that the shoulder pads can retain their shape.
+The suit trousers should be dried lying on a terry towel on a clothes horse if possible.

 -

-It's best to stretch your jacket and trousers into shape before hanging them up.
-This will prevent wrinkles and ensure your suit fits properly.
-You should also fasten all buttons on your clothes beforehand.
+It is best to pull the jacket and trousers into shape before hanging them up.
+This way you can avoid creases and ensure that your suit fits properly.
+You should also close all the buttons on your clothes beforehand.

 Read more

-When looking for the right suit, you will notice that there are many different materials that will spoil you for choice.
-In this guide, we take a close look at jersey fabric and disc...
+When looking for the right suit, you will notice that there are many different materials that will leave you spoiled for choice.
+In this guide, we take a close look at jersey fabric and discuss the...

-Sometimes the path to finding the right fragrance is at least as difficult as finding the perfect pair of jeans, and it takes a lot of trial and error.
-Whether sporty or elegant, citrusy ...
+Sometimes finding the right fragrance is at least as difficult as finding the perfect pair of jeans, and it takes a lot of trial and error.